eahrne/SafeQuant/README.md

 # Introduction

-The SafeQuant Package includes methods for analysis of quantitative (LFQ,TMT,HRM) Proteomics data More documentation to come.
+The SafeQuant Package includes methods for analysis of quantitative (LFQ,TMT,HRM) Proteomics data.

+More documentation to come.

 ### **1) Install Dependencies**